fr0ziii/dragon-rulers/README.md

     ```bash
     cd ../..  # Navigate back to the project root
-    uvicorn src.api.main:app --reload
+    uvicorn src.api.main:app --reload --port 8000
     ```

 2.  **Start the React frontend (in a separate terminal):**

     ```bash
     cd src/ui
-    npm start
+    npm run dev
     ```

-The React app will be available at `http://localhost:3000`.
+The React app will be available at `http://localhost:3002`.

 ---